 But parents want to hear from colleges and universities.
 Seventy-four percent of parents say they believe schools should communicate directly with them during recruitment, according to an EAB survey of more than 1,500 parents of college-bound students.

 Pulling from EAB’s enrollment research, we compiled a few guidelines for enrollment teams who want to engage the most influential people in students’ college search—their parents.

 Colleges and universities who engage with students at the very start of their college search journey see higher application rates.
 And students who engage earlier enroll at higher rates and have stronger academic profiles.

 Engaging parents early on brings benefits, too.
 Parents are more open to considering institutions far away from home and different types of institutions earlier in their students’ high school career, according to EAB’s parent survey.
 But they narrow down the range of options they will consider as their students approach graduation.

 Enrollment teams can get parent contact information by asking students directly, writes Emily Upton, managing director of program marketing, for EAB’s Enrollment blog.
 At schools that partner with EAB to help recruit sophomore and junior students, 41% or more of their student search responders share parent contact information, notes Upton.
 Those students are 53% more likely to submit the college application.

 When EAB asked parents of college-bound students to identify their most pressing concerns, three of the four most commonly cited had to do with paying for college.
 A third of respondents aren’t sure how much to pay for their students’ education and 43% reported being unsure if they could afford any college at all.

-Enrollment teams who help parents understand college finances have an opportunity to contextualize college costs and highlight their institution’s return on education, writes Bauer.
+Enrollment teams who help parents understand college finances have an opportunity to contextualize college costs and highlight their institution’s return on education, writes Upton.
 Emphasize the benefits parents care about the most, such as student-success support, job placement, and career prep, she recommends.

 3: Tailor campus events for parents of first-generation students